Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 Taurus Sun & Rising:

-Sexually speaking, Mars’ presence in Aries from April 30 to June 9 may be some of your spiciest moments, but interestingly also some of your softest and most intimate.
-Your sector of spirituality, healing, and closure will be activated by Mars in Aries, helping you associate sex with spirituality rather than solely a much-needed physical release.
+Sexually speaking, Mars’ presence in Aries from 30th April to 9th June may be some of your spiciest moments, but interestingly also some of your softest and most intimate.
+Your sector of spirituality, healing and closure will be activated by Mars in Aries, helping you associate sex with spirituality rather than solely a much-needed physical release.
 This will also help you connect with your lover(s) in a more profound and mutually nurturing way, largely due to the fact that Chiron, the asteroid which represents our inner wounds, will also be in Aries.

 AdvertisementADVERTISEMENT